Children’s Corner

 Or, maybe your special place is a swing outside, or sitting on a branch of a tree, or a place where you like to walk.
 It can be anyplace that works for you.

 This idea of having a special place where you can go to think your private thoughts, doodle and dream, read and imagine–whatever you want, really–is what I had in mind when I named this page the “Children’s Corner.”
-My wish for you is that you make your dreams come true.
+My wish for you is that you find the ways to make your dreams come true, even if it takes you a lifetime.

 2 Comments